citrusframework/citrus-website/src/main/site/_posts/2019-01-11-citrus-roadmap-2019.md

 In this post, I'll go through all the points mentioned and provide some details.
 The roadmap only contains the major topics we want to approach.
 We'll still answer questions, fix bugs, add enhancements and smaller features.
 We'll also create epics on GitHub for every major topic to make the progress transparent to the community.
 Please notice that the time ranges marked in the timeline are more a rough estimation to give you an idea when we want to work on a certain topic.
+And as always, if you have feedback for us, just let us know!
 But before we go into the details of the roadmap, let's have a look at some other things that we're going to change.

 ## Release schedule